 – The foolish is not patient enough to understand, only eager enough to express his personal opinion.

 – The only one who can know a person better than anyone else is themselves.
-No one has known them for longer or has been with them every moment or has gone into their heads.
+No one has known them for longer, been with them every moment, or has gone into their heads.

 – The helper in MI is like a companion who lends a concerned ear and does less than half the talking.

-– A person who enters the pain of a person by will and offers support is truly remarkable.
+– A person who enters a person’s pain by will and offers support is truly remarkable.

--If you treat an individual as he currently is, he will stay as he is as a primary person.
+-If you treat an individual as he currently is, he will stay as a primary person.
 But if you treat the individual as what he could be at his full potential, he will turn into what he could be and ought to be.

 – The “righting reflex” is a natural desire to fix people and erase their worries, to set them on a better course and guide them through it.
 What could ever be wrong with such an instinct?

 -Helpers will always want to help the right the wrong things and help people along on the road to health and happiness.

 – Ambivalence has been a prominent part of human nature since the dawn of time.
 It is the feeling of wanting and not wanting something simultaneously or wanting two things that are incompatible with each other.